 Whether you’ve worked within the creative industries for years, or are seeking to to pursue greater career prospects.
-SAE MA/MSc course is the next step to defining your creative niche.
+MA/MSc Professional Practice (Creative Media Industries) course is the next step to defining your creative niche.

-The MA/MSc in Professional Practice provides a coherent but flexible course of graduate study, for experienced professionals who want to formalise their learning into a qualification.
+The MA/MSc Professional Practice (Creative Media Industries)* provides a coherent but flexible course of graduate study, for experienced professionals who want to formalise their learning into a qualification.
 This unique programme is designed to help practitioners consolidate their creative identity by designing and realising an original and personal research project.

 With an emphasis on work-based learning, you will be encouraged to test your ideas within your own creative practice and you’ll be paired with an expert mentor from our global network.
 Mentors are there to coach and support you through your studies however, the progressive move from staff-directed to autonomous learning is an integral aim of this course.